jonathanhogg/flitter/docs/physics.md

 - `charge` - specifies a value to be used for calculating electrostatic force (defaults to 1)

-As `mass` is used when calculating acceleration, particles with zero mass will cannot be the subject of a force, meaning they will always continue travelling at their initial velocity (or remain fixed at their initial position).
+As `mass` is used when calculating acceleration, particles with zero mass cannot be the subject of a force, meaning they will always continue travelling at their initial velocity (or remain fixed at their initial position).
 However, particles with zero mass will still be considered when computing forces on other particles.

+> **A note on "easing"**
+>
+> Starting a simulation with forces immediately applied can cause wild
+> instability due to massive forces being computed.
+This applies particularly
+> when a collision force applier and particle starting positions that overlap.
+> To avoid this, all forces can be "eased"-in with the `ease` attribute.
+This
+> specifies an amount of simulation time to linearly ramp up the strength of
+> the force applier, giving an amount of time for particles to settle into a
+> more stable position.

 ### `!anchor`